 2. Swedish Cope

 Swedish cope is a concave-over-round design where the top of the lower log is left naturally round or milled round, and the bottom surface is cut away to a concave or half-moon shape.
 The two outside edges of the concave surface rest on the round top of the lower log, providing two sealing points and a wide support base.

 Tongue-and-groove surfaces require precision milling machinery, which cut lengthwise into the horizontal surface to form a single, double or triple tongue-and-groove configuration.
 The tongues are generally on the top where they won’t catch and retain water, and the grooves are usually milled into the bottom.
 When the logs are stacked, the tongues and grooves fit together to create a tight seal, and the inside and outside edges of the surfaces provide a wide base for structural stability.

-How your logs intersect at the corner is one of the most defining features of your home.
+How your logs intersect at the corners is one of the most defining features of your home.
 Here are some examples of different looks for log homes: